-flash photography: applying the Sunny 16 rule and the flash Guide Number
+Flash photography: applying the Sunny 16 Rule & Flash Guide Number

 In essence, if you know the GN of your flash, then you could use (bare) off-camera flash to match the sunlight, without even metering!